 In addition, Community and Public Health Nutrition placements may include placement within the university setting.
 Placements are undertaken on a full-time basis and students will work a normal working day consistent with the placement organisation's requirements.
 Placements are coordinated on a state-wide basis and, therefore, students should be prepared to undertake placements outside the local geographical area.

 Travel, accommodation and other expenses incurred travelling to and from the placement are the responsibility of the student.
 Student’s undertaking a rural placement with Queensland Health may be eligible for rural and remote scholarships.
 Occasionally, placements will require students to work outside normal business hours, however, this information will be provided to students prior to commencing the placement.

 To be eligible to commence placement, students must complete the following Mandatory checks.

-NOTE: some of the mandatory requirements can take quite some time to organise and students are advised to commence working on obtaining their specific mandatories as soon as they have accepted their offer.
+NOTE: some of the mandatory checks can take quite some time to organise and students are advised to commence working on obtaining their specific mandatories as soon as they have accepted their offer.

 No remuneration or payment is made by the placement organisation to the students or to the University for hosting the student.
 Students undertaking an approved placement are covered by the University’s insurance policies.

 For more information on the Bachelor of Nutrition and Dietetics Program, please refer to the Bachelor of Nutrition and Dietetics program page on the University of the Sunshine Coast website.

 For more information about the Bachelor of Nutrition and Dietetics program please contact: